scottsweb/mobble/readme.txt

 is_nintendo();
 ?>`

-Inspecting mobile-detect.php will also reveal some other useful tools.
+Inspecting `Mobile_Detect.php` will also reveal some other useful tools.

 = Do you have any examples? =